apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authentication/default.md

 <a name="impersonation"></a>
 #### Impersonation Login

-Another flavor of the Oak authentication implementation is covered by `javax.jcr.Session#impersonate(Credentials)`, which allows to obtain an new `Session` for a user identified by the specified credentials.
-As of JSR 333 this method can also be used in order to clone the existing session (i.e. self-impersonation of the user that holds the session.
+Another flavor of the Oak authentication implementation is covered by `javax.jcr.Session#impersonate(Credentials)`, which allows to obtain a new `Session` for a user identified by the specified credentials.
+As of JSR 333 this method can also be used in order to clone the existing session (i.e. self-impersonation of the user that holds the session).

 With Oak 1.0 impersonation is implemented as follows: